home | about | contact | etiquette daily | news | site map | dining etiquette | etiquette books

 At formal dinners, an empty service plate (called a "charger" or "place plate") will be set at each diner's place.
 A napkin may be placed in the plate's center.
 Or, a cold first course may already be set on the service plate, with the napkin to the left of the forks.
 The only time a plate will not be set before guests is just before dessert, when a waiter clears all the dishes from the table and crumbs from the tablecloth.

-See "Table Manners" and "Table Setting" sections for more detailed discussion of dining etiquette at a formal dinner.
-Remember that the way you treat those around you - not to mention your sparkling wit and tasteful attire - will remember over a minor table manners or dining etiquette mistake.
+See our "Table Manners" and "Table Setting" sections for more detailed discussions of dining etiquette at a formal dinner.

 Hosting a Catered Function

-Follow the following guidelines if you are representing your company at an official function:
+Follow these guidelines if you are representing your company at an official function:

-• One, this is a business function you may partake of the food and drink, but your interest in it should be downplayed.
+• Enjoy the food and drink, but your interest in them should be downplayed.
 The host should never go through the buffet line with the guests.
 After all the guests are served, the host (and salesmen) may fill a plate with a few items and circulate among the guests.

 • Always eat and drink lightly.